Joe Burrow Player Prop Bets for NFL Week 1 - Cincinnati vs. Las Vegas

 Matchup vs. Las Vegas

-- In one matchup against the Raiders, Burrow threw for 148 passing yards, 122.5 yards less than his over/under in Saturday's game.
+- In one matchup against the Raiders, Burrow threw for 148 passing yards, 111.5 yards less than his over/under for Saturday.

 - Burrow threw a touchdown pass in that outing against the Raiders.